 In this short video I show you how I do this.
 Really quick to do, and never again will you wonder if a ball in your project bag is color 212 or 415….

 If you want to go up a notch, and really organize your yarn stash and your colors more long term and not just for the one project you are working on, you could make a file containing your yarn and colors.
 Dedri from Look at what I made has some great tips.
-I made such a yarn organizer years ago.
-I don’t use it anymore because I have too much yarn, and simply don’t have the time to keep making new pages and adding the new colors as I get them.

 An alternative to making these color cards yourself is to buy shade cards.
 Many yarn stores carry shade cards, such as Wool Warehouse and Caro’s Atelier (NL).
 I have this amazing folder with shade cards in them.
 When choosing colors, this really helps!